Gabriel Agbonlahor: Later career

 On 1 April 2016, Aston Villa suspended Agbonlahor, pending an investigation into reports that he was pictured appearing to hold a shisha pipe while on holiday in Dubai.
 On 19 April 2016, he was again suspended after he was allegedly pictured with laughing gas canisters.
 He was punished with a substantial fine and resigned the captaincy.
 Agbonlahor failed to impress new manager Roberto Di Matteo in pre-season, and his lack of involvement led to media speculation of a move away from the club.
 Despite interest from Reading, he turned them down and a move failed to materialise.

 When manager Steve Bruce arrived, he immediately reinstated Agbonlahor into first-team training, saying that he's "not interested in what has happened in the past" and that it's a "clean slate" for him.
 Bruce subsequently put him on a six-week fitness regime in a bid to get him fit for the rest of the season.
 Agbonlahor came on as a substitute in the Second City derby on 23 April 2017 and scored his only goal of the season in a 1–0 win.

 Agbonlahor made six appearances for Villa during 2017–18 and scored a single goal, during the first game of the season against Hull City.
 His final game for the club came against Sheffield United on 23 December 2017.
 He left the club at the end of the season after his contract was not renewed, ending a 17-year association with his hometown club.
-During his career at Villa, he has scored 86 times in 391 appearances and is the club's record Premier League scorer with 73 goals.
+During his career at Villa, he scored 86 times in 391 appearances and was the club's record Premier League scorer with 74 goals until 2025.
 He retired from playing on 27 March 2019 at the age of 32.